vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/4_going_forward/19_A_Plan_Might_Be_Welcome.md

 [^24]: The author has been visited by U.S. military strategists concerned about the repercussions of diminishing petroleum supply.

 The job of formulating a plan may be best suited to the academic world, as academics have the freedom to pursue research in any direction of their choosing, can spend entire careers focused on the effort, and can afford to think over longer timescales than their own lifetimes.
 An academic agenda can be global in scope, rather than fighting for the interests of a single corporation or country.
-As long as an academic is able to demonstrate impact -typically via substantive and original contributions to published literature- they may uphold their end of the tenure pact.[^25]
+As long as an academic is able to demonstrate impact -typically via substantive and original contributions to published literaturethey may uphold their end of the tenure pact.[^25]

 [^25]: Contrary to a common misconception, it is rare for tenured professors to rest on their laurels.
-Tenured professors by-and- large are intensely driven to push the boundaries of knowledge (which is what earns tenure), and are unlikely to change character upon being granted tenure.
+Tenured professors by-andlarge are intensely driven to push the boundaries of knowledge (which is what earns tenure), and are unlikely to change character upon being granted tenure.
 In fact, tenure should be looked at not as a reward for past accomplishments, but an investment in a future that (based on past accomplishment) promises to continue bearing fruit.

 [[322]]